-The duties of a director, and your responsibilities to Companies House.
+Understanding your role as a company director and your responsibilities to Companies House.

 Your responsibilities to Companies House